Blue Gemini

 Blue Gemini was a United States Air Force (USAF) project first proposed in August 1962 for a series of seven flights of Gemini spacecraft to enable the Air Force to gain crewed spaceflight experience prior to the launch of the Manned Orbital Development System, or MODS.
 The plan was to use off-the-shelf Gemini spacecraft.

+It began as the Military Orbital Development System, created by the US Air Force Space Systems Division (SSD) in June 1962.

 History

 Blue Gemini would consist of two National Aeronautics and Space Administration (NASA) missions which would include a USAF co-pilot and would accomplish NASA objectives.
 These would be followed by two more NASA missions that would have USAF crews.
 Those missions would be devoted to NASA goals, but would include USAF experiments if possible.
 The final phase of Blue Gemini would consist of three dedicated USAF missions.
 One of these would be an Agena Target Vehicle rendezvous mission.
 It was possible that some of these later missions would carry only a single crew member, the other seat being occupied by experimental equipment.
 Possible payloads included a Manned Maneuvering Unit that would allow an astronaut to maneuver around the spacecraft, an advanced navigation system, an erectable structure, and a large ground mapping radar.
 The plan was to end Blue Gemini missions approximately four months before the debut of the MODS space station.